A chronology of key events:

-El Milagro Espanol - the economic miracle of the late 1950s - sees Spain's manufacturing and tourism industries take off through liberalisation of state controls over the next two decades.
+El Milagro Español - the economic miracle of the late 1950s - sees Spain's manufacturing and tourism industries take off through liberalisation of state controls.

 1959 - The Eta armed separatist group is founded with the aim of fighting for an independent homeland in the Basque region of Spain and France.
 Its violent campaign begins with an attempt to derail a train carrying politicians in 1961.

 1968 - West African colony of Spanish Guinea gains independence as Equatorial Guinea.

 1973 December - Eta kills Prime Minister Admiral Luis Carrero Blanco in retaliation for the government's execution of Basque fighters.
 Subsequent attempts to liberalise the Franco government founder on internal divisions.

-1975 November - Franco dies.
-Succeeded as head of state by King Juan Carlos.
-With Juan Carlos on the throne, Spain makes transition from dictatorship to democracy.
-Spain withdraws from the Spanish Sahara, ending its colonial empire.
+1975 November - Franco dies, and is succeeded as head of state by King Juan Carlos.
+Spain makes transition from dictatorship to democracy, and withdraws from the Spanish Sahara, ending its colonial empire.

 1977 June - First free elections in four decades.
 Ex-Francoist Adolfo Suárez's Union of the Democratic Centre manages a relatively smooth transition to stable democracy.